 Email communication is a staple in any business.
 However, there is a difference between having email and managing email correspondence well.
-While running individual email accounts is important for internal communications, and team group inboxes are essential to manage department requests while keeping the team in the loop, what is the best way to keep multiple teams in the know?
+While running individual email accounts is important for internal communications, and team group inboxes are essential to managing department requests while keeping the team in the loop, what is the best way to keep multiple teams in the know?

 When a customer request requires multiple teams to build a response, how do you keep everyone informed without copying others in or passing the email from team to team?
 And how do you guarantee that every email is responded to, and not lost in the email abyss?

-With little visibility over emails coming in to individual staff mailboxes, and that not-quite-certain-feeling that all emails have been actioned when multiple teams are involved, there is a better way to keep everyone in the loop, and respond quicker.
+With little visibility over emails coming into individual staff mailboxes, and that not-quite-certain-feeling that all emails have been actioned when multiple teams are involved, there is a better way to keep everyone in the loop and respond quicker.

 Using integrated email within Jim2 Business Engine, manage all contact with customers and suppliers alongside workflow tools from the same place.
 Replace disjointed inboxes and CRM systems with a fully integrated ERP package.

 Let’s look at six reasons why running email within Jim2 Business Engine is awesome:

 1. Incoming emails don’t get lost

 Jim2 runs multiple email folders which can be named by team, purpose, and/or activity.
 Essentially, it pools the inbound and outbound emails from your nominated addresses, so all emails come into the same buckets in Jim2, channelling requests into one place so it doesn’t matter if a staff member is away.
 This includes the sales, support, accounts, purchasing addresses, etc. The team with access to that inbox will see the email come in and can take action.

 2. Emails are always directed to the right place